Gabriel-Debono-Tanti/Game/README.md

 ## Contributions

 Well so far I have done everything all by myself.
 So contributions are accepted you just have to read how to contribute in [CONTRIBUTING.md](https://github.com/Gabriel-Debono-Tanti/Game/blob/main/CONTRIBUTING.md).
 With contributions this project will be released quicker.

+## License

+This project uses the CC-BY-NC-ND 4.0 which means you cannot use this project for commercial use or change any of its code or art unless given permission but you can still commit to the main repository.